Horizons Speakers Bureau

 The Horizons Speakers Bureau provides humanities lecturers to New Jersey nonprofits.
 Organizations pay a modest application fee and choose a lecture from our wide-ranging catalog of topics and speakers.
 NJCH pays the speakers’ fees and travel expenses.
 It is easy to book a humanities scholar to speak at your next event, read below to learn more.

-NJCH has limited funding still available for programs taking place between November 1, 2015 and October 31, 2016.
-Please contact James Kirkland at email@example.com before submitting your application.
+NJCH is no longer accepting applications for programs between November 1, 2015 and October 31, 2016.

 Enrollment for programs taking place between November 1, 2016 and October 31, 2017 will start July 1.